bgrissin/K8S-Cassandra/cassandra-local/README.md

-This lab uses of local volumes (/var/lib/cassandra) on each host that were created and formatted during the setup steps while creating the K8S cluster nodes.
-Local volumes are configured for use within a statefulset POD definitions and are deployed as 2 replicas with a headless service named cassandra.
+This lab uses local volumes (/var/lib/cassandra) on each host that are created and formatted during the setup steps below.
+The local volumes are configured for use within statefulset POD definitions and are deployed as 2 replicas using a headless service named cassandra.

 Scripts are provided for starting, stopping or obtaining status of the cassandra cluster